doggydoggy0101/Genetic_quantum_feature_map/README.md

 # Genetic quantum feature map

-This is an unofficial implementation of automatic generating quantum feature maps for **Quantum Support Vector Machine** by **Genetic Algorithm** from the paper: Automatic design of quantum feature maps.
+This is an official implementation for the paper: Genetically auto-generated quantum feature maps.

 ## Genetic Algorithm
 Genetic Algorithm (GA) is a nature-inspired algorithm that has extensively been used to solve optimization problems.
 It does not guarantee to always find the exact optimal solution; however, it may find a near-optimal solution in a limited time.